k1tsn/CPP_Maze/README.md

-Application for working with labyrinths and caves.
+Application for working with maze and caves.

-### Working with labyrinths
+### Working with maze
-- import and export of labyrinths
+- import and export of maze
 - solving the maze using the wave tracing algorithm
 - generation of an ideal labyrinth using the Eller algorithm